ucam-department-of-psychiatry/camcops/docs/source/user/client_uninstall_upgrade.rst

     data to your CamCOPS server before upgrading the client.

+.. _client_default_db_location:

-Where is the client storing my data?
+Where does the client store my data?
 ------------------------------------

-The CamCOPS client uses two encrypted databases called `camcops_data.sqlite` and `camcops_sys.sqlite`, stored in the device’s user-specific private area, as below.
+The CamCOPS client uses two encrypted databases called ``camcops_data.sqlite`` and ``camcops_sys.sqlite``, stored in the device’s user-specific private area, as below.
 (Note that some operating systems, such as Android and iOS, are designed for single-user use and don’t have the concept of a per-user private area.)
 For more details, see :ref:`Client SQLCipher databases
 <client_sqlcipher_databases>`.

 +------------------+----------------------------------------------------------+